X

 Backlinking Tactics That Can Harm

-Backlinks are a critical component of any SEO strategy because they help the search engines understand the quality and performance of websites and web pages.
-If the backlinks pointed back to your website are highly relevant, qualitative, and authoritative, Google (and the rest of the search engines) will perceive you as a relevant, qualitative, and authoritative site that deserves exposure and traffic.
+Backlinks are a critical component of any SEO strategy because they help search engines understand the quality and performance of websites and web pages.
+If the backlinks pointing back to your website are highly relevant, qualitative, and authoritative, Google (and the rest of the search engines) will perceive you as a relevant, qualitative, and authoritative site that deserves exposure and traffic.

 Many years ago, Google was using an ancient ranking system that was calculating authority and relevance based on the total number of backlinks a site was featuring.
-When the system got abused by manipulative, black-hat SEO techniques, Google’s algorithm suffered significant modifications.
+When the system was abused by manipulative, black-hat SEO techniques, Google’s algorithm suffered significant modifications.

 Nowadays, “good” backlinks must be built naturally, and they must bring a lot of relevancy.
 The bad ones?
 They draw lots of ranking penalizations and “sandboxing” punishments.
 As a webmaster, SEO practitioner, or digital marketer, you’ll need to acknowledge the potential Google penalties that your site could suffer due to “bad backlinking tactics” and optimize your approach as quickly as possible.